Thisisamulya/magpie/README.md

-# Text Encryption and Decryption Tool
+# Magpie
+This is a Python project that provides a text encryption and decryption tool using symmetric encryption.
 ## Setup
 ```
 pip install -r requirements.txt